dipendrakumar2/OminiTechHubTest/README.md

  2 - Write a program to give the factorial of any number.

 Note:-
-1. I used laravel framework command line utility.
+1. I used Laravel framework command line utility.
-2. My coding is little differnt from https://github.com/javadevcowan/phptest Since it is in core PHP.
+2. My coding is little different from https://github.com/javadevcowan/phptest Since it is in core PHP.
 3. I used to build-In command line funtion opendir and readdir.